This post originally appeared on VICE UK

 Brace yourself for a new era of Booze Britain: Soon, children will be able to purchase liquor chocolates.

-Sales of these alcohol-infused treats—bought exclusively by your nan and literally nobody else—have been blocked to under-16s for decades, the fear being that 12-year-olds will start inhaling boxes of creme de menthe sweets, drunkenly vandalizing benches and abusing swans.
-But the government is on a drive to tackle onerous, heavy-on-the-red-tape legislation, and the liquor chocolate ban (which supposedly makes business difficult for corner shops) is just one of many unnecessary rules to be scrapped.
+Sales of these alcohol-infused treats—bought exclusively by your nan and literally nobody else—have been blocked to under-16s for decades, the fear being that 12-year-olds will start inhaling boxes of crème de menthe sweets, drunkenly vandalizing benches and abusing swans.
+But the government is on a drive to tackle onerous, heavy-on-the-red-tape legislation, and the liquor-chocolate ban (which supposedly makes business difficult for corner shops) is just one of many unnecessary rules to be scrapped.

 Predictably, this hasn't gone down very well with alcohol-misuse campaigners.
-They've gone on the fear-mongering warpath, arguing that drinks companies will use this legislative change to take advantage of youngsters, giving them a taste for the hooch at a young age.
+They've gone on the fear-mongering warpath, arguing that drinks companies will use this legislative change to take advantage of youngsters, giving them a taste for hooch at a young age.
 That, once they hit puberty, they'll start raiding their parents' liquor cupboards, exactly like all British teenagers have done for generations.

-I decided to answer my own question by buying as many liquors as I could afford and putting them into my face.
-Turned out I could only afford four boxes (80 chocolates overall) and that, if any minors want to do the same, they're going to have their work cut out for them; I had to visit five supermarkets all over South London to get my hands on some.
+I decided to answer my own question by buying as many liquor chocolates as I could afford and putting them into my face.
+Turned out I could only afford four boxes (80 chocolates overall) and that, if any minors want to do the same, they're going to have their work cut out for them: I had to visit five supermarkets all over South London to get my hands on some.
 Next, I went to Halfords to pick up a pocket breathalyzer so I could measure, legally, how fucked up I was getting.

 According to a probably unreliable source on the internet, 450 grams of liquor chocolate equalled one bottle of wine.
 That made my four boxes of chocolates equal to about a bottle and a half.
 Would I get drunk or diabetes?
 White-girl wasted or just severely unwell?